The Perks of Flying Premium Economy

-Bridging the gap between standard Economy and Business, this mid-class option is all about delighting in those little luxuries and experiencing a more enjoyable journey; without the hefty price tag of the upper classes.
+Bridging the gap between standard Economy and Business, this Premium Econonly Class is all about delighting in those little luxuries and experiencing a more enjoyable journey; without the hefty price tag of the upper classes.
 But what benefits do you get with your upgraded ticket?
 And which airlines offer the best value for money?
-Here’s your chance to check out the perks of flying Premium Economy.
+Here’s your chance to check out the advantages of flying Premium Economy.

 The most important perk of flying Premium Economy, especially if you’re on the tall side, is undoubtedly the bigger seats.
 More often than not they’re wider and have a few extra inches of seat pitch (the distance from one row to the next; between 38-40 inches compared to 30-32 in most economy classes), which means more legroom.
 If that’s not enough, Qantas offers pitches up to 42 inches on selected flights.
 Some airlines let you put your chair back further too – Air New Zealand for example, offers 50% more recline than its Economy offering, while Cathay Pacific offers eight glorious inches of tilting.

 Not only are you likely to get more space, but comfort is a big draw too.
 Singapore Airline's Premium Economy seats are more akin to Business Class than Premium, while Virgin Atlantic’s are more like plush leather armchairs than traditional aeroplane seats – they come complete with headrest, footrest, pillow and blanket too.
 And whether you prefer aisle or window, Virgin lets you select your seat for free.

 Premium Economy ticket holders receive priority services